 Blood samples obtained for measurement of plasma IL-6 and IL-1Ra will be collected by research staff at the recruiting site.
 All equipment required for the collection of the research blood samples including the EDTA tubes will be provided to sites by the research team.
 Recruiting research staff at study sites will receive training in the laboratory manual for preparation of the samples for analysis, including centrifugation, labelling and storage.
+Blood pellets left over after centrifugation will be retained for use in future genetic analysis if participants and/or representative have given consent to sub-study participation.
 Prior to shipping on dry-ice to the Biomedical Research Facility laboratories at the trial centre, samples will be stored in -70°C freezers.
-Samples will be received at trial centre in bulk from sites at two time points approximately 18 months from recruitment of first participant and following completion of recruitment.
+Samples will be received at trial centre in bulk from sites at time points approximately 18 months from recruitment of first participant and following completion of recruitment.
 Samples will be transferred by courier services arranged by the Coordinating Centre.
 For full details of sample collection, preparation, storage and shipment please see the laboratory manual.

 It is the responsibility of the trial site to ensure that samples are appropriately labelled in accordance with the trial procedures to comply with the Data Protection Act.

 Biological samples collected from participants as part of this trial will be transported, stored, accessed and processed in accordance with national legislation relating to the use and storage of human tissue for research purposes and such activities shall at least meet the requirements as set out in the 2004 Human Tissue Act and the 2006 Human Tissue (Scotland) Act.